Although only required in very small amounts, iodine is an essential nutrient. This page provides information about iodine.

 While consumption of other iodine containing supplements and kelp tablets will increase iodine intakes, care needs to be taken when considering this type of supplementation as this may lead to an intake of iodine beyond the safe upper level of intake.
 The margin between too much and too little is very narrow and the iodine content in seaweed products and kelp tablets is extremely variable.

-It will be important that the effectiveness and any unexpected consequences of mandatory fortification of bread with iodine are monitored.
-Monitoring is done by regularly checking the iodine content of foods and by measuring the iodine status of the population, in particular the most vulnerable groups within the population, such as children and pregnant women.
+Monitoring is done by regularly checking the iodine content of foods and by measuring the iodine status of the population, in particular the most vulnerable groups within the population, such as children.

 Are breast-fed infants and toddlers in New Zealand as risk of iodine deficiency?
 Skeaff S, Ferguson E, McKenzie J, Valeix P, Gibson R, Thomson S. (2005).
 Nutrition, 21, 325-331.

-(For other life stages, view the Food and Nutrition Guidelines)
+(For other life stages, go to Current Food and Nutrition Guidelines)